 - If you leave the course before the end of the year, you will be required to pay all relevant invoices

 - The enrolment & onboarding fee of $1500 must be paid to confirm our place in the program before classes start.
 This is not refundable but can be carried over to the next year if you defer at any time in the year.
-Once the invoice is generated, you will be liable for the total amount.
+Once an invoice is generated, you will be liable for the total amount.

 I understand that: